saurabhkulkarni2312/saurabh.github.io/_posts/project/2016-02-12-Amazon-Recommendation-System.markdown

 **Latent Factor Model**:
 The above model is a linear model. there is a nonlinear relationship that exist in the users and the way they rate certain items.
-The alpha or beta components do not account for variability in how a particular user will rate a particular item.
+The &alpha or &beta components do not account for variability in how a particular user will rate a particular item.
-We take an additional pair of parameters \gamma_u and \gammai and multiply them and add it to our ratings predictor model.
+We take an additional pair of parameters &gamma;<sub>u</sub> and &gamma;<sub>i</sub> and multiply them and add it to our ratings predictor model.
 These gamma's will be two dimensional matrices with sizes [U,k] and [k,I].

 *Ratings ~ &alpha; + &beta;<sub>i</sub> + &beta;<sub>u</sub> + &gamma;<sub>u</sub>&gamma;<sub>i</sub>*